- Prices between £3249 - £3299

 Here at Flash Pack, we’re committed to unique adventures that deliver great value for money.
 We pack our trips with epic experiences (unlike other companies, all activities are included), hand-pick stylish hotels and match you with like-minded people.

 Flashpackers, welcome to Zimbabwe, a true bucket-list haven famed for its wild adventure and immense natural beauty.
 Touch down at Victoria Falls Airport where a private transfer will be waiting to whisk you off to your first night’s accommodation.
-Our hotel is sandwiched between the fringes of Vic Falls town and the thunderous waters of Victoria Falls itself – you may even see some of mist in the distance during the high water season.
+Our hotel is at a stone’s throw from Vic Falls town – you may even see some of mist in the distance during the high water season.
 Settle in, meet your new travel buddies, and prepare to celebrate the start of an incredible adventure with a first group dinner at a hotspot in Victoria Falls town.
 A hub of bohemian cafes, fun bars crammed with chilled craft beers, and restaurants serving up everything from traditional local fare to stone-baked pizzas, this is the perfect place to raise a toast to the epic eight days that lie ahead.Read more

 Victoria Falls by helicopter